odoo/documentation/content/applications/finance/accounting/bank/feeds/enablebanking.rst

 Im seeing duplicate transactions.
 -------------------------------------------------------------------
-This is commonly caused by lack of entry_reference.
+This is commonly caused by lack of unique transaction references.
+Please contact Odoo.
+These issues may take some time to be resolved, as they often require contacting the bank